Last Updated on: 27th September 2023, 08:47 am

 Fresh coconut contains 2.07 mg of iron.
 Iron creates hemoglobin, which allows blood to carry oxygen around the body.
 Parrots that lack iron are at risk of anemia, making them tired and weak.

-Unfortunately, excessive iron can cause iron storage disease, where iron accumulates around the vital organs, preventing them from functioning properly with dire health consequences.
+Unfortunately, excessive iron can cause iron storage disease (ISD).
+This is when iron accumulates around the organs, preventing them from functioning correctly.

 Fatty Acids